jgdo/jgdo.github.io/_posts/2021-3-23-Proof-of-Concept-Door-Opening.md

 ![Some annotated door handle]({{ site.baseurl }}/images/door/annotated_door_handle.png) | ![Some other annotated and autgmented door handle]({{ site.baseurl }}/images/door/augmented_door_handle.png)
 :-------------:|:-------------:
 Kinect's view of the door handle from below.
-The door handle start and and points have been annotated. | Some other annotated door handle.
-Augmented by random brightness/contrast adjustment and Gaussian noise
+The door handle start and and points have been annotated. | Detection result of a door handle.
+The input image was augmented by random brightness/contrast adjustment and Gaussian noise